 \subsubsection{Disaster type detection}

-When ingesting images from unfiltered social media streams, it is important to automatically detect different disaster types those images show.
+When ingesting images from unfiltered social media streams, it is important to detect different disaster types automatically from these images.
 For instance, an image can depict a wildfire, flood, earthquake, hurricane, and other types of disasters.
-In the literature, disaster types have been defined in different hierarchical categories such as natural, man-made, and hybrid \cite{shaluf2007disaster}.
+In the literature, disaster types have been defined in different hierarchical categories such as natural, human-induced, and hybrid \cite{shaluf2007disaster}.
 Natural disasters are events that result from natural phenomena (e.g., fire, flood, earthquake).
-Man-made disasters are events that result from human actions (e.g., terrorist attack, accidents, war, and conflicts).
-Hybrid disasters are events that result from human actions, which effect natural phenomena (e.g., deforestation results in soil erosion, and climate change).
-The class labels include {\em (i)} earthquake, {\em (ii)} fire, {\em (iii)} flood, {\em (iv)} hurricane, {\em (v)} landslide, {\em (vi)} other disaster -- to cover all other disaster types (e.g., plane crash), and {\em (vii)} not disaster -- for images that do not show any identifiable disasters.
+Human-induced disasters result from human actions (e.g., terrorist attacks, accidents, wars, and conflicts).
+Hybrid disasters result from human actions, which affect natural phenomena afterward (e.g., deforestation results in soil erosion and climate change).
+The class labels for disaster type include {\em (i)} earthquake, {\em (ii)} fire, {\em (iii)} flood, {\em (iv)} hurricane, {\em (v)} landslide, {\em (vi)} other disaster--to cover all other disaster types (e.g., plane crash), and {\em (vii)} not disaster--for images that do not show any identifiable disasters.